 - ½ cup loosely packed cilantro, washed and dried

 - 4 scallions, washed and dried, thinly sliced

 - salt and freshly ground black pepper to taste

+- Cook the pasta.
 Cook the pasta in a large pot of boiling, salted water until just tender but still firm to bite.
-Reserve 1/2 cup of the cooking water and drain the pasta in a colander.
+Reserve ½ cup of the cooking water and drain the pasta in a colander.
 Then put the pasta back into the pot with the reserved liquid and set aside.

+- Roast the peppers.
 Place the poblanos, one at a time, directly on top of a high flame on the stove.
 Use kitchen tongs to turn them as each side chars.
 Remove them from the burners, place them in a brown bag, and fold over the top to let them steam for 10 minutes.
 Take them out of the bag when they’re cool enough to work with.
 Use your hands to peel off the skin and remove the stems.
 Use a paring knife to make a slit vertically down each pepper to open it.
 Remove the seeds and trim away the membranes from the inside.
 Cut them into bite-sized pieces and set aside.
 (You should have about 1 cup.)
 You can also skip this and buy a jar of red roasted peppers to save time.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.